Online -Safety for Parents

 We have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.

-Any Online Safety incidents are recorded and managed in accordance with our Online-Safety Policy and Online Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.
+Any Online Safety incidents are recorded and managed in accordance with our Safeguarding Policy and Online Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.

 We can only be successful in keeping children safe online if we work with parents to ensure the Online Safety message is consistent.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.